 We want to make sure that the updated General Plan benefits all San Franciscans.
-Please join us for a series of virtual events to learn about the role of the General Plan and the updates that are being made.
-This is also an opportunity for you to share your ideas that San Francisco can take to achieve an equitable, livable, and sustainable future.
+Our virtual events explored the role of the General Plan and the updates that are being made, and provide an opportunity to share ideas that San Francisco can take to achieve an equitable, livable, and sustainable future.

-- Make participation accessible for community members by offering several virtual event opportunities within a two-week period.
+Make participation accessible for community members by offering several virtual event opportunities.

 - the role of the General Plan on the social and economic outcomes of our residents;

 - the work of the Planning Department in the context of the General Plan;

 - the importance of environmental justice in advancing racial and social equity; and